Applying for a New License (Drivers 18+) in New York

 Applying for a new license in NY involves 3 basic steps:

-- Completing driver’s education OR a 5-hour adult education pre-licensing course.
+- Completing driver's education OR an adult education pre-licensing course.
 The course is about 5 hours.

 - Obtaining a learner permit.

 - Scheduling and taking a road test/applying for full license.

 If you are getting your license for the first time in New York OR you do not qualify to transfer an out-of-state or foreign license (see “New to New York?" above), you must EITHER:

 - Complete a driver's education course (high school or college level) and obtain a form MV-285 driver education certificate.

-- Complete a 5-hour adult education pre-licensing course and obtain an MV-278 certificate.
+- Complete a adult education pre-licensing course and obtain an MV-278 certificate.